 - Subverted with Kakashi from Naruto.
 When we first see his left eye unmasked it looks like this is the case, as he has a long deep scar over it but his eye is in perfect condition.
 But later we learn that his eye actually was destroyed.
 He just got a new one transplanted by his ninja medic teammate.

 - Balalaika from Black Lagoon had half her face torn up by a frag grenade.
-Her eye on that side appears to be fine.
+At first, her eye on that side appears to be fine but it subsequently turns out to be glass.

-- Scar from The Lion King has a deep scar running down his face.
+- Scar has a deep scar running down his face.
 Whilst it goes directly through his left eye socket, his eyeball is perfectly fine.

 Films — Live-Action